lf-lang/lf-lang.github.io/README.md

 # Legal Notices

 The original code base of this website is based on the [TypeScript website](https://github.com/microsoft/TypeScript-Website) which is licenced under [the MIT License](https://opensource.org/licenses/MIT) (see the [LICENSE-CODE](https://github.com/lf-lang/lf-lang.github.io/blob/v16/LICENSE-CODE) file).
 Other content in this repository is licened under the Creative Commons Attribution 4.0 International Public License (see the [LICENSE](https://github.com/lf-lang/lf-lang.github.io/blob/v16/LICENSE-CODE) file).
-Copyright of changes in this repository after 01/12/2021 are held by the Lingua Franca contributors.
+Copyright of changes in this repository after 01/12/2021 is held by the Lingua Franca contributors.